nachiketkarve/nachiketkarve.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Nachiket, a 5th-year PhD candidate in the Department of Physics at Boston University.
+I am Nachiket, a rising 5th-year PhD candidate in the Department of Physics at Boston University.
 My research is focused on the intersection of chaos theory, nonlinear dynamics, and statistical mechanics.
 On this site, you will find an overview of my [research projects](https://nachiketkarve.github.io/), [publications](https://nachiketkarve.github.io/papers/), [talks](https://nachiketkarve.github.io/talks/), and my [CV](https://nachiketkarve.github.io/cv/).

 &nbsp;